Last Updated on October 3, 2021 by Dave Farquhar

 The big selling point of Ryobi tools is they’ve used the same battery system since 1996.
 They’ve improved the battery technology, but if you have an old Ryobi cordless tool you bought in the mid-90s, you can plug a 2019 battery into it and the tool will still work with it.

 That’s how I ended up with a garage full of Ryobi tools.
-I bought their battery-operated yard tools, then, as I needed other tools, I bought Ryobis since they used the same batteries.
+I bought one of their battery-operated yard tools, then, as I needed other tools, I bought Ryobis since they used the same batteries.
 It meant I didn’t have to juggle multiple batteries and chargers.
 Can I justify a Milwaukee or Dewalt drill?
 Absolutely.
 Can I justify top-end everything?
 No way.
 I don’t use them nearly enough for that.
 I never buy a tool I won’t use twice, but there are certainly some tools I can go years without using, and I like it that way.
 And the brushless Ryobi drills aren’t bad.

 Ryobi tools are cheap-enough, good-enough solutions for people who use them on weekends.
 If they’re all you can afford, go for it.
 The battery system is a clear advantage over Black and Decker.
 But if you take up a hobby like woodworking, you’re probably going to end up wanting to move upmarket at some point if your projects start getting really ambitious.

 The upside with Ryobi is, thanks to the battery system, you probably won’t have much trouble selling those tools to finance your upgrade.
 Just point out how there are 125 other tools available at Home Depot that use the same battery, and how convenient it is to use the same batteries and charger to power both your drill and your weed whacker.